According to experts, waking up early could affect a person’s risk of getting injured in a car crash.

 Fatigued driving can be as dangerous as drunk driving.
 Fatigue and sleepiness affect cognitive function, ability to drive, and response time just as alcohol does.
 Fatigued drivers are more likely to fall asleep behind the wheel and lose control of their vehicle.
 Resulting accidents are often serious leading to severe injuries and even death.

 If you have been injured in an accident caused by a fatigued driver, seek legal help from a Chicago car accident attorney.
-Call Willens Injury Law Offices at (312) 957-4166.
+Call Willens & Baez at (312) 957-4166.
 We will help you file a car accident claim and ensure that you get the rightful compensation.